hpedrorodrigues/sphynx/README.md

 on your machine but you'd like to use them.

-They are basically shell functions calling Docker behind the scenes, but not all functions use the dockerfiles available in this project (e.g. Kafka and Zookeeper).
+They are basically shell functions calling Docker behind the scenes, but not all functions use the dockerfiles available in this project (e.g. Kafka).

 ### Workspace configuration